-The Pacific AIDS Education and Training Center, a division of the department, created one of the first HIV Fellowships open to primary care physicians in 2001.
-Now in partnership with the Los Angeles County Department of Health Services (DHS), the second largest municipal safety net system in the United States, offers a unique HIV fellowship training program for physicians committed to improving primary care for people living with HIV in underserved communities.
+The Los Angeles Area AIDS Education and Training Center at USC, a division of the department, created one of the first HIV Fellowships open to primary care physicians in 2001.
+Now in partnership with the Los Angeles County Department of Health Services (DHS), the second-largest municipal safety net system in the United States, offers a unique HIV fellowship training program for physicians committed to improving primary care for people living with HIV in underserved communities.
 This program brings together the unique strengths of DHS, USC Keck School of Medicine’s AIDS Education Training Center, UCLA’s National Clinician Scholars Program and ViiV Healthcare.

-There are two fellowship tracks: a two-year clinician scholar track and a one-year clinician track.
-The purpose of these fellowships is to train physicians in the knowledge and skills necessary to provide expert HIV care, to be health systems leaders, and to be successful community partners in patient-centered and community-specific HIV interventions.
+The purpose of the fellowship is to train physicians in the knowledge and skills necessary to provide expert HIV care, to be health systems leaders, and to be successful community partners in patient-centered and community-specific HIV interventions.

 Candidates will be competitively selected through a national search for this two-year fellowship program.
 Those selected will participate in the HIV Clinical Leadership Program with a full fellowship salary and benefits.
 Up to 4 fellows may be selected for each cohort.
 Following satisfactory completion of the program, fellows with eligible academic loans may receive up to $150, 000 in loan repayment if they continue to provide HIV-related services in underserved communities.

 Due to the HIV epidemic, we encourage physicians with an interest in practicing in the SOUTH and MID-ATLANTIC STATES to apply!